 No wonder this board allows better and noticeably smoother pops and ollies!
 Compared to the other decks I’ve tried, this also has a longer deck life.
 I’ve used it heavily for a number of tricks.

 The core trucks seem heavy-duty and lightweight.
-The steel king pins and axles, bushings, and pivot cups are all first-class.
+The steel king pins and axles, pivot cups, and bushings are all first-class.
 They come with the highly-rated Abec 5 bearings, which are ideal for beginners and intermediates, but if you are an experienced skater, it’s best to go with your preference.
 The 52mm 99A wheels are great for streets and skateparks, but I find them a bit small for me.

 9. Blank Decks Skateboard Deck